mirzawaqasahmed/f5-big-iq-lab/docs/index.rst

 .. warning:: When using the UDF or Ravello Lab, make sure:

-  1. STOP the ESXi if you do not plan to demo VMware SSG.
+   #.
+STOP the ESXi if you do not plan to demo VMware SSG.
-  2. STOP your deployment at the end of your demo.
+   #.
+STOP your deployment at the end of your demo.
-  3. Do not forget to tear down your AWS & Azure SSG if any.
+   #.
+Do not forget to tear down your AWS & Azure SSG if any.
-  4. In case of demonstrating VMware SSG, use only Arizona, Virginia or Frankfurt region to get good performance.
+   #.
+In case of demonstrating VMware SSG, use only Arizona, Virginia or Frankfurt region to get good performance.

 .. warning:: The licenses used to license the BIG-IP and BIG-IQ are dev license and might need to be re-activated.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :numbered:
    :caption: Contents/Lab:
    :glob: